What is the best Cornish scones recipe?

 • Complimentary access to gym and swim facilities

-Summer Chillout starts from £179 per couple, valid on selected nights.
+Date Night starts from just £189 per room, valid on selected nights.

 *Room upgrades are available.